 Health literacy needs to be related to health policy.
 Health actions and interventions could address social inequities in education.
 Disparities in education result in differentials in health literacy based on the people's ability to clearly understand the message.
 The engagement process in learning activities results in willingness and motivation in searching motivation.
 In this research, our strategy was using animation while delivering a health campaign about TB's risk in DM patients.
 Since social media can easily access through the internet, we also access the use of social media in delivering health information (Kurniawati, Sabila, Anand, Gupta, & Kwatra, 2020).
 The animated video model in this research spread information about the risk of tuberculosis among diabetes mellitus through social media.
-This model was considered as an easy way to make people, with various segments based on age, and ability education. to absorb information, understand (Kurniawati et al., 2020).
+This model was considered as an easy way to make people, with various segments based on age, education, and ability to absorb information, understand (Kurniawati et al., 2020).

 How patients act in adopting health information through social media in the form of animated videos needs to be looked at more deeply.
 Many factors influence patient behavior in seeking health information.
-In this research, perceived attitude factors. behavior social environment, control. health literacy, and motivation were affected in the patient's intention to seek information about health through social media information, especially about tuberculosis risk in diabetes mellitus.
+In this research, attitude factors, perceived behavior control. social environment, health literacy, and motivation were affected in the patient's intention to seek information through social media about health information, especially about tuberculosis risk in diabetes mellitus.